CSCfi/csc-user-guide/docs/computing/overview.md

 ## Accessing Puhti and Mahti

-To be able to use CSC's supercomputers, you need to have a CSC user account that belongs to a computing project that has access to the respective supercomputer.
+To be able to use CSC's supercomputers, you need to have a CSC user account that belongs to a computing project which has access to the respective supercomputers.
-CSC user accounts and projects are managed in [MyCSC portal](https://my.csc.fi).
+CSC user accounts and projects are managed in the [MyCSC portal](https://my.csc.fi).
 Further instructions are provided in the [Accounts section](../accounts/index.md) of this user guide.